Project ID: 1499

 Cycle: MCubed 2.0

 About this project:

-How do prey evolve to deter predation (aposematism)?
-Venomous coral snakes in South America display stereotyped postures to display their warning colors to deter potential predators.
-Several non-venomous snakes attempt to mimic the coral snakes, with varying degrees of success.
-It is currently unknown how effectively incomplete behavioral and color mimicry deters predators.
-To determine the biomechanical factors important to predator deterrence, this project aims to use animal kinematics and fiber reinforced elastomeric enclosures (FREEs) to create autonomous, bio-mimetic soft robots capable of generating the full spectrum of snake mimicry behaviors.
-These snake robots will eventually be colored to match the range of patterns found in the snake mimics and presented to the predators of coral snakes.
-The predator’s reaction to each combination of color and behavior will provide insight into the evolution of aposematic behavior.
+How do animals avoid predation?
+Venomous coral snakes in South America use stereotyped postures to display their warning colors (termed aposematism) and deter potential predators.
+Several non-venomous snakes attempt to deceptively mimic the coral snakes, with varying degrees of success.
+However, the relative importance of, and interaction between, color and motion in effectively discouraging predators is unclear.
+To test the biomechanical factors important to predator deterrence, this project aims to use animal kinematics and fiber reinforced elastomeric enclosures (FREEs) to create autonomous, bio-mimetic soft robots capable of generating the full spectrum of snake anti-predator behaviors.
+These snake robots will be colored to match the range of patterns found in snakes and presented to predators in independent combinations of color and motion.
+Predator reaction to each combination will provide insight into the evolution of aposematic behavior.